imransilvake/Takeaway-Challenge/README.md

 # Takeaway Challenge
-Takeaway Challenge is a single and multiplayer game challenge given by Lieferando using React, Redux, Firebase, and custom SCSS Framework.
-A random number is generated in the gameplay and players have to make that number divisible by 3 with the following options: -1, 0, +1.
+Takeaway Challenge is a single and multiplayer game provided as a code challenge by Lieferando.
+A random number is generated in the gameplay and players have to make that number divisible by 3 by selecting one of the following options: -1, 0, +1.
 The Player who gets 1 in the end will be the winner.
+It is built using React, Redux, Firebase, and custom SCSS Framework.

 - Use of Firebase Real-time Database to create a single and multi-player game
 - Use of Redux with Redux-Thunk Middleware to fetch data from the firebase api